private first dance lessons and wedding dance lessons in london

 • Earls Court, South West London

-You can also have home individual dance lessons in and around London.
+You can also have private dance lessons at home in and around London.
 It doesn’t matter if you don’t have a big space.
-By moving a few chairs out of the way it’ll do the trick.
+By moving a few chairs out of the way, it’ll do the trick.
 You’ll have enough room.

-Get in touch now using the details at the top of the page or call Paul on 07849336110 to book individual dance lessons.
+Please call Paul on 07849336110 or email paul@thedanceschool.co.uk to book individual dance lessons.

 Beginner’s Guide to Ballroom and Latin Dancing